Savannah Slone | Founding Editor / Editor-in-Chief

 Dujie Tahat | Poetry Editor

 Dujie Tahat is a Filipino-Jordanian immigrant living in Washington state.
 He is the author of Here I Am O My God, selected by Fady Joudah for a Poetry Society of America Chapbook Fellowship.
-Their poems have been published or are forthcoming in Arcturus Magazine, Sakura Review, Cascadia Rising Review, Flypaper Magazine, Across the Margin, Crab Creek Review, and The American Journal of Poetry.
-His essays on poetry and politics can be found in Seattle Review of Books and Civic Skunk Works.
-Dujie is a recipient of fellowships from the Hugo House and Jack Straw Writing Program, and the Poetry Foundation, as well as a work-study scholarship from Bread Loaf Writers’ Conference.
+Their poems have been published or are forthcoming in Sugar House Review, Nashville Review, The Southeast Review, Shenandoah, Hampden-Sydney Poetry Review, The American Journal of Poetry, and elsewhere.
+Dujie has earned fellowships from the Richard Hugo House and Jack Straw Writing Program, and the Poetry Foundation, as well as a work-study scholarship from Bread Loaf Writers’ Conference.
 They serves as a poetry editor for Moss and co-hosts The Poet Salon podcast.
 He got his start as a Seattle Poetry Slam Finalist, a collegiate grand slam champion, and Seattle Youth Speaks Grand Slam Champion, representing Seattle at HBO’s Brave New Voices.
 You can find him on twitter @dujietahat